 There are six types of bias categories: (You must use the FBI’s UCR Hate Crime Data Collection Guidelines and Training Guide for Hate Crime Data Collection.)

-- Religion: A preformed negative opinion or attitude toward a group of persons who share the same religious beliefs regarding the origin and purpose of the universe and existence or nonexistence of a supreme being. ex.
-Catholics, Jews, Protestants, Muslims, etc.
+- Religion.
+A preformed negative opinion or attitude toward a group of persons who share the same religious beliefs regarding the origin and purpose of the universe and the existence or nonexistence of a supreme being, e.g., Catholics, Jews, Protestants, atheists.

-- Sexual Orientation: A preformed negative opinion or attitude toward a group of persons based on their sexual attraction toward, and responsiveness to, members of their own sex or members of the opposite sex. ex. gays, lesbians, heterosexuals.
+- Gender.
+A preformed negative opinion or attitude toward a person or group of persons based on their actual or perceived gender, e.g., male or female.

-- Disability: A preformed negative opinion or attitude toward a group of persons based on their physical or mental impairment/challenges whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury, advanced age or illness.
+- Disability.
+A preformed negative opinion or attitude toward a group of persons based on their physical or mental impairments, whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury, advanced age or illness.

 Hate crimes include any offense in the following two groups: